skswar/Referral-Network-URMC/readme.md

 The following potential improvements are listed in no particular order.

 - Allow support for uploading Excel spreadsheets in addition to CSV files
+- Add tooltips to UI items such as the customizability controls
 - Implement a memory of the visualization settings between sessions
 - Added more customizability to the visualization via the sidebar